pwy7fv/DS-4002-Group-Projects/DATA/Data_Appendix.md

 #### Summary Statistics for Rating:

 - **Defintion**: Numeric values representing the review rating.
-Missing data was replaced with the mean of all numeric ratings in the dataset.
-- **missing values**: Missing values were handled in cleaning by replacing "No rating" with the mean of the rating.
+- **Missing Values**: Missing values were handled in cleaning by replacing "No rating" with the mean of the rating.
+There are no missing values in cleaned data.
-- **method to final form**: The dates were extracted from the movie's IMDb page using Selenium.
-In Python, the mean for the specified time period was calculated and used to replace any "No rating" values in the dataset.
+- **Method to Final Form**: The ratings were extracted from the movie's user reviews IMDb page using BeautifulSoup and Selenium.
+In Python, the ratings datatype was converted from object to floats.
+Then, the mean for the specified time period was calculated and used to replace any "No rating" values in the dataset.

 | Metric | Value |
 |--------|-------|